Code-Institute-Submissions/maura-yogis-mat-project/README.md

 ### Code
 * A huge part of the CSS and HTML codes for the navigation bar were taken, from
 a video on youtube by Drew Ryan (https://www.youtube.com/watch?v=TJF4ldO91n4)
+* Code institute- for the Love Running project- which inspired the photo made circular on the Home page.
+* The code for the background image was taken from a **code institute** lesson (whiskey page)

 ### Media
 * The **photos** used on this project, were my own.

 ### Acknowledgements
-I recieved inspiration for this project from a friend who loves to practice yoga on a weekly basis.
+* I recieved inspiration for this project from a friend who loves to practice yoga on a weekly basis.
-* My mentor Anthony Ngene provied guidance on the design, and help with some coding, specifically in the footer, and making the pages more resposnive.
+* Thank you to my mentor Anthony Ngene who provied guidance on the design, and help with some coding, specifically in the footer, and making the pages more responsive.
-* The code-institute slack team.
+* The code-institute slack team for the support, and helping me navigate Github.
 * Code institute- for the Love Running project- which inspired the photo made circular on the Home page.
 * A big thank you to Jim Morel from Code Institute, who answered a few questions related to coding- specifically on making the circular picture more responsive.

-### Contributors
-*

-/*-----license and copyright*/

 ### Problems
 There is a problem with the circular picture, in order to make it responsive ,the viewer is unable to see the full picture.

 ### Disclaimer
 The contents found in this website are only for educational purposes.